 Benefits of Mobile-First Web Design

-• Higher conversion rates: A study by Google found that mobile-friendly sites increase conversion rates and customer retention.
+• Higher conversion rates: A study by Google found that mobile-friendly sites increase sales and customer retention.

 • Improved search engine ranking: Google has been prioritising mobile-friendly websites in its search results since 2015, resulting in better search rankings for websites that cater to mobile users.